Code-Institute-Submissions/milestoneProjectThree/README.md

 ### Authentication

-To ensure a viable production site I felt it was important to protect users from accidentally modifying or erasing one another’s entries.
-To do so I introduced a simple registration and authentication process using the Werkzeug library described in our tutorials.
-Once activated users can be isolated from one another and provided with personalised feedback messages.
+To ensure a viable production site I felt it was important to protect users from accidentally modifying or erasing one-another’s entries.
+I used the Werkzeug library, which was described in the "Putting it All in place" tutorials, to introduce a simple registration and authentication process.
+Once activated users can be isolated from one another and provided with dditional personalised feedback messages.

 - Click to View the [registration & login pages](assets/images/registration_and_login_views.jpg) for the major breakpoints